 We will use a network patch cable to connect your laptop to the raspberry pi.
 If you don't have Ethernet RJ45 receptacle on your laptop, use the USB to ethernet adapters (black works for PC, sliver works for Mac).
 This is the simplest network connection between two computers and works on all computers.

-Install the Raspberry Pi Imager: https://www.raspberrypi.com/software/
+Install the Raspberry Pi Imager: https://www.raspberrypi.com/software/ on your laptop or desktop computer.

-Change the boot order so that the Raspberry Pi will boot from flash drive by default [instead of SD card]:
+We will change the boot order so that the Raspberry Pi will boot from flash drive by default [instead of SD card]:

 Write the selected option to the flashdrive.
 Ignore requests from your computer to format the flash drive

-Run the Raspberry Pi Imager again and select Raspberry Pi 4, Operating System: Raspberry Pi OS 64 bit, Choose Storage: Your flashdrive. !
+Choose Storage: Your flashdrive, e.g USB SanDisk 14.3GB. !
 Do not select any other drive otherwise you brick your computer.!!

 Further configure the Raspberry Pi:

-Connect the network patch cable to your notebook and Raspberry Pi
+Connect the network patch cable to your notebook and Raspberry Pi.

-Open Power Shell (Windows) or Terminal (Mac) and type ping hostname.local replacing hostname with the name you choose above.
+Open Power Shell (Windows) or Terminal (Mac) and type ping hostname.local replacing hostname with the computer name you choose above.

 Configure the Raspberry Pi by executing sudo raspi-config in the Terminal / Power Shell.